shawnbanasick/eq-web-sort/README.md

 ## Bugs

 If you discover a problem with the software or want to make a feature request, send an email to ken.q.tools@gmail.com.

+## Support

+This project is tested with BrowserStack